paulio11/P4-Squigl-Twitter-Clone/README.md

 #### User Tagging

 - User's can mention/tag other users in their posts, replies and messages by using ~ in front of their username.
-- This functionality is made possible using JavaScript, the code that makes this work can be found in [this file](https://github.com/paulio11/project-4/blob/main/templates/base.html#L322).
+- This functionality is made possible using JavaScript, the code that makes this work can be found in [templates/base.html](https://github.com/paulio11/project-4/blob/main/templates/base.html).
 - This code is included in the html file because it requires django template tags to function.

 #### Hashtags

 - Users can include hashtags in their posts and replies by using # in front of the desired keyword.
-- This functionality is made possible using JavaScript, the code that makes this work can be found in [this file](https://github.com/paulio11/project-4/blob/main/templates/base.html#L327).
+- This functionality is made possible using JavaScript, the code that makes this work can be found in [templates/base.html](https://github.com/paulio11/project-4/blob/main/templates/base.html).
+- This code is included in the html file because it requires django template tags to function.

 **Example of a post with a tagged user and hashtags:**